volitank/nala/README.md

 ## Generated Files

-The Rust build script derives command documentation from the clap parser:

-- manpage output through `clap_mangen`
-- Markdown output through `clap-markdown`

-This keeps user-facing command docs tied to the same parser that powers the binary.
+The Rust build script generates manpages from the clap parser through `clap_mangen`, keeping command documentation tied to the same parser that powers the binary.

 ## Safety Notes